MainakRepositor/Socket-programming/README.md

 # Socket-programming
-Simple server and client using python socket and declarative programming
+### Simple server and client using C and Python.
+Works best in Linux Environment in any linux distro and even AWS instances.
+GCC must be present in compiler for C codes and pip must be present to execute Python packages

 ## Table of Contents
 | S.No. | Program Name | C | Python |